Viniciusmoda/multi-temporal-crop-classification/README.md

-# Multi-Temporal-Crop-Classification using Deep Learning
+# Multi-Temporal-Crop-Classification using Deep Learning (work in progress)

 * Recreating code for the paper "Deep Learning Based Multi-Temporal Crop Classification"